Cranksgiving is a food drive on two wheels.

 All you need is a bike, a bag, and a lock!

 Cranksgiving started in New York City in 1999, and there are now nearly 80 independently organized events across the globe.
 (Really!
-Zoom out on the map below and take a look at the one in Melbourne!)
+Zoom out on the map below and take a look!)
 The event has its roots in bike messenger alleycats, but there are no requirements other than "get food" and "do it on a bike".
 Read our FAQ for more details.
 Interested in putting on a Cranksgiving in your town?
 Read our how-to guide.

 Cranksgiving donations will benefit a local charity in your area.
 Every year, Cranksgiving helps provide meals to thousands of families in over 80 cities, and you can help!
 Just bring a bike, a bag, a lock, and enough money to buy food.